LeonardoN117/TicTakToe/READEME.md

 Robby Loeffler

-This is a broswer made game of tic tak toe that was made using HTML, CSS, and vanilla JavaScript
+This is a broswer made game of tic tak toe that was made using HTML, CSS, and vanilla JavaScript If game is unresponsive, click the restart button